The Individual bid form is for someone interested in bidding on a house.Individual Form

 The lot purchase form is for someone interested in purchasing a vacant lot.
 We sell our lots first come first served instead of the bidding process we use for houses.Vacant Lot Form

 First, you may obtain a PROPERTY LIST to identify and search for properties that you may be interested in.
-There are three ways to get one of our lists:
+There are two ways to get one of our lists:

 We encourage buyers to drive by the properties they think they may be interested in to get a first impression of the condition of the lot and or house, the neighborhood, etc., to determine if they want to proceed further.